benmarwick/teaching-replication-in-archaeology/README.md

 > Marwick, B., L. Wang, R. Robinson, H. Loiselle , (2019). *How to use
 > replication assignments for teaching integrity in empirical
 > archaeology*.
-SocArXiv, Accessed 20 Jun 2019.
+SocArXiv, Accessed 15 Aug 2019.
 Online at
 > <https://osf.io/preprints/socarxiv/tsxbv>

 ### How to cite